epdoc/node-red-hautil/NODE-RED.md

 that can make it easier to use external modules.
 I haven't experimented with this.

-Unfortunately there is no editor code completion using any of the techniques described here for use of external code.
+Unfortunately, when editing code within the Function Node, there is no editor code completion using any of the techniques described here for including external code.